A LOCAL View of the Polynomial Hierarchy

 \subparagraph*{Proof outline.}

-Our proof of the infiniteness of the \kl{local-polynomial hierarchy} consists of two main parts, which remain mostly in the realm of logic: \begin{enumerate} \item First, we show that the \kl{local second-order hierarchy} is infinite when restricted to \kl{pictures}, and more precisely that all levels ending with a block of existential quantifiers are distinct (see Section~\ref{sssec:digression-on-pictures}).
+Our proof of the infiniteness of the \kl{locally polynomial hierarchy} consists of two main parts, which remain mostly in the realm of logic: \begin{enumerate} \item First, we show that the \kl{local second-order hierarchy} is infinite when restricted to \kl{pictures}, and more precisely that all levels ending with a block of existential quantifiers are distinct (see Section~\ref{sssec:digression-on-pictures}).
 This is obtained by combining the following two results: \begin{enumerate} \item We show that the \kl[local second-order hierarchy]{local} and the \kl{monadic second-order hierarchies} on \kl{pictures} are levelwise equivalent for all levels ending with a block of existential quantifiers.
 The main ingredient to prove this is an automata-theoretic characterization of \kl[existential fragment]{existential monadic second-order logic} on \kl{pictures} due to Giammarresi, Restivo, Seibert, and Thomas~ \cite{DBLP:journals/iandc/GiammarresiRST96} (see Theorem~\ref{thm:equivalence-ts-emso} on page~\pageref{thm:equivalence-ts-emso}).
 This characterization, which is itself based on a locality property of \kl{first-order logic}, gives us a convenient way to establish the equivalence of the \kl{existential fragments} of \kl[local second-order logic]{local} and \kl{monadic second-order logic} on \kl{pictures}.
 For the higher levels of the hierarchies, the equivalence is then obtained by induction on the number of quantifier alternations. \item Matz, Schweikardt, and Thomas~\cite{DBLP:journals/iandc/MatzST02} have shown that the \kl{monadic second-order hierarchy} on \kl{pictures} is infinite (see Theorem~\ref{thm:mso-hierarchy} on page~\pageref{thm:mso-hierarchy}).
 Interestingly, one way to prove their result is based on the automata-theoretic characterization mentioned above, and thus ultimately on the same locality property of \kl{first-order logic}. \end{enumerate} \item Second, we transfer the previous infiniteness result for the \kl{local second-order hierarchy} from \kl{pictures} to \kl{graphs} (see Section~\ref{sssec:from-pictures-to-graphs}).